-- o Applicable Federal Aviation Regulations - o NTSB Accident reporting requirements - o Aeronautical Information Manual and FAA advisory circulars - Aeronautical charts for navigation - o Radio communication procedures - o Weather, windshear avoidance, and aeronautical weather reports and forecasts - o Aircraft collision avoidance, and wake turbulence; - Density altitude effects - Weight and balance computations - o Principles of aerodynamics, powerplants, and aircraft systems - o Stall awareness, spin entry, spins, and spin recovery techniques - Aeronautical decision making and judgment - Preflight action that includes how to obtain information on runway lengths at airports of intended use, data on takeoff and landing distances, weather reports and forecasts, and fuel requirements. - Preflight preparation, preflight procedures, airport operations, takeoffs, landings, and go-arounds, navigation, slow flight and stalls, emergency operations, and postflight procedures.
+- o Applicable Federal Aviation Regulations - o NTSB Accident reporting requirements - o Aeronautical Information Manual and FAA advisory circulars - o Aeronautical charts for navigation - o Radio communication procedures - Weather, windshear avoidance, and aeronautical weather reports and forecasts - o Aircraft collision avoidance, and wake turbulence; - o Density altitude effects - Weight and balance computations - o Principles of aerodynamics, powerplants, and aircraft systems - o Stall awareness, spin entry, spins, and spin recovery techniques - Aeronautical decision making and judgment - o Preflight action that includes how to obtain information on runway lengths at airports of intended use, data on takeoff and landing distances, weather reports and forecasts, and fuel requirements. - Preflight preparation, preflight procedures, airport operations, takeoffs, landings, and go-arounds, navigation, slow flight and stalls, emergency operations, and postflight procedures.

-The Pilot is given additional training on the software operator interface, and mission commander duties and is required to be familiar with SP pilot duties.
-A simulator is used prior to Pilot flight training.
+The IP is given additional training on the software operator interface, and mission commander duties and is required to be familiar with EP pilot duties.
+A simulator is used prior to IP flight training.
 Pilots will demonstrate this knowledge to the correlation level prior to Raytheon certification.

-The SP is also trained to take manual control as required to avoid other aircraft and is required to be familiar with pilot duties.
+The EP uses a small and medium size scale trainer for initial and proficiency training.
+The EP is also trained to take manual control as required to avoid other aircraft and is required to be familiar with IP pilot duties.